Zeno-Fluff/OALSVRC/README.md

 - GUI for live control, presets, and OSC routing
 - In-VR feedback messages for connection status

-# The Idea
+# Primary Focus
-To give VRChat users full control over avatar reactions to system audio — making AudioLink truly external, customizable, and universal.
+OALSVRC is built primarily for VRChat avatars, giving users full control over how their avatars react to system audio.
+It enhances AudioLink by making it truly external, customizable, and universal.

+## Beyond VRChat
+While designed for avatars, OALSVRC can be used with:
+- VRChat worlds (via OSC listeners)
+- OSC-enabled games (e.g., ChilloutVR, NeosVR)
+- Interactive installations
+- Live performance setups
+- Custom Unity projects

+Its flexible OSC architecture makes it compatible with any system that can receive OSC data—opening up possibilities far beyond its original intent.

 # License
 - Creative Commons - Attribution-NonCommercial-NoDerivatives 4.0 International